SupeRuier/awesome-active-learning/on_build/AL_theory.md

 - [On Statistical Bias In Active Learning: How And When To Fix It [2021, ICLR]](https://arxiv.org/pdf/2101.11665.pdf)
 - [Feedback Coding for Active Learning](https://arxiv.org/pdf/2103.00654.pdf): Formulate general active learning problems in terms of a feedback coding system, and a demonstration of this approach through the application and analysis of active learning in logistic regression.

+### Adversarial Examples

+- Exploring Adversarial Examples for Efficient Active Learning in Machine Learning Classifiers [2021]: Our theoretical proofs provide support to more efficient active learning methods with the help of adversarial examples, contrary to previous works where adversar- ial examples are often used as destructive solutions

 ### Agnostic Active Learning
 - Agnostic Active Learning [2006, ICML]
 - Beyond Disagreement-based Agnostic Active Learning [2014, NeurIPS]